Cooper's hawk: Mammals

 A lower diversity of species and lower overall numbers of mammals are taken relative to bird prey but mammalian prey can be locally important.
 Chipmunks are often regularly hunted in various regions, though only about one-third of North American chipmunks are known in the prey spectrum.Thorington Jr, R. W., Koprowski, J. L., Steele, M. A., & Whatton, J. F. (2012).
 Squirrels of the world.
 JHU Press.Best, T. L., & Granai, N. J. (1994).
 Tamias merriami.
 Mammalian Species, (476), 1–9.
 High balances of the relatively large 96 g eastern chipmunk (Tamias striatus) were found in studies from New York, Michigan and Wisconsin.
 The eastern chipmunk appeared to dominate the foods of Cooper's hawks in the Green Ridge State Forest in Maryland, at 49.1% of 57 prey items and mammals altogether made up an exceptional 66.9% of the foods.
 In the western United States, fewer chipmunks are identifiable but such prey is fairly commonly detected.
 High balances of chipmunks were found in food studies from Oregon, especially in eastern Oregon where chipmunks (unidentified to species) were the leading prey type, at 22.5% of 120 prey items.
-The most common chipmunk prey in Oregon is probably the 89.3 g Townsend's chipmunk (Neotamias townsendii) but the Cooper's hawks may take chipmunks down to the size of the 48 g least chipmunk (Neotamias minimus).Bergstom, B. (1999).
+The most common chipmunk prey in Oregon is probably the 89.3 g Townsend's chipmunk (Neotamias townsendii) but Cooper's hawks may take chipmunks down to the size of the 48 g least chipmunk (Neotamias minimus).Bergstom, B. (1999).
 Least Chipmunk (Tamias minimus).
 Pp. 366–369 in D Wilson, S Ruff, eds.
 Smithsonian Book of North American Mammals.
 Washington, D.C.: Smithsonian Institution Press in Association with the American Society of Mammalogists.
 Mammals distantly related to chipmunks, such as ground squirrels (including antelope squirrels) can be taken in locally high volume.
 Golden-mantled ground squirrels (Callospermophilus lateralis) were the second most important prey in eastern Oregon at 16.6%.
 Thirteen-lined ground squirrels (Ictidomys tridecemlineatus) were the second most common prey species in a study from Wisconsin and also important in the diet in North Dakota (where they were the most significant contributor of biomass, constituting 23.4%).
 Golden-mantled and thirteen-lined ground squirrels are fairly small for ground squirrels, the earlier averaging 166 g, the latter of similar size.
 A few larger ground squirrels may be hunted, such as California ground squirrels (Otospermophilus beecheyi) and rock squirrels (Otospermophilus variegatus), both averaging over 600 g in adults, albeit infrequently.Hanson, M. T., & Coss, R. G. (1997).
 Age differences in the response of California ground Squirrels (Spermophilus beecheyi) to avian and mammalian predators.
 Journal of Comparative Psychology, 111(2), 174.
 Tree squirrels are widely taken but secondary prey for Cooper's hawks.
 The smallish, roughly 200 g American red squirrel (Tamiasciurus hudsonicus) are not infrequent prey in northerly locations.
 About 36 red squirrels were recorded in the foods of Cooper's hawk in Ithaca, New York and these squirrels appear to have specific alarm calls that are provoked by these hawks, however the rate of predation by Cooper's appears to be low relative to other predators overall.Greene, E., & Meagher, T. (1998).
 Red squirrels, Tamiasciurus hudsonicus, produce predator-class specific alarm calls.
 Animal Behaviour, 55(3), 511–518.
 Reported when taking red squirrels, male Cooper's hawks, being relatively small, may tear the prey into pieces that can be transported by them to the nest.
 Numerous other tree squirrels are taken occasionally by Cooper's hawks.Kneeland, M. C., Koprowski, J. L., & Corse, M. C. (1995).
 Potential Predators of Chiricahua Fox Squirrels (Sciurus nayaritensis chiricahuae).
 The Southwestern Naturalist, 40(3), 340–342.
 Sizes of tree squirrels taken by Cooper's hawks were studied in Missouri.
-Eastern gray squirrels (Sciurus carolinensis) were taken of up to adult size but fox squirrels (Sciurus niger) were only taken as juveniles, as the adults, sometimes scaling up to 1350 g, were apparently too formidable for the Cooper's.
+Eastern gray squirrels (Sciurus carolinensis) were taken of up to adult size but fox squirrels (Sciurus niger) were only taken as juveniles, as the adults, sometimes scaling up to 1350 g, were apparently too formidable for Cooper's.
 The estimated weights of both the gray and fox squirrels taken in Missouri was 450 g, with the gray contributing 10.9% of the biomass.